Computing Absolutely Normal Numbers in Nearly Linear Time: Savings Accounts

 \section{Savings Accounts}

-In this section we construct a conservative version of the the Lempel-Ziv martingale $\dlz$ consisting of a new martingale $d'$ that can be smaller than $\dlz$ but that has a savings account in the following sense.
+In this section we construct a conservative version of the the Lempel-Ziv martingale $\dlzp$ consisting of a new supermartingale $d'$ that can be smaller than $\dlzp$ but that has a savings account in the sense explained next.
+We will need this conservative version in the base change transformation in section \ref{sec4}.